openmost/CustomWidgets/README.md

 ## Description

-Add your plugin description here.
+Add custom plugin with your own content in your dashboards.